Wal-Mart's cuts 2,300 jobs at Sam's Club

-Jan 24 (Reuters) - Wal-Mart Stores Inc said it cut roughly 2 percent of total employees, or about 2,300 jobs, at its Sam’s Club retail warehouse chain on Friday, its biggest round of layoffs since 2010.
+(Reuters) - Wal-Mart Stores Inc (WMT.N) said on Friday it had cut 2,300 jobs, or roughly 2 percent of the total workforce at its Sam’s Club retail warehouse chain, its biggest round of layoffs since 2010.

-The action comes on the heels of a lackluster U.S. holiday season and layoffs announced earlier this month from U.S. retailers Macy’s Inc, J.C.
-Penney Co Inc and Target Corp.
+The action follows a lackluster U.S. holiday season and layoffs announced earlier this month from U.S. retailers Macy’s Inc (M.N), J.C.
+Penney Co Inc (JCP.N) and Target Corp (TGT.N).

-In a review of operations that began before the holiday season, Sam’s Club found that its workforce was the same size, regardless of the revenue reaped by the business, company spokesman Bill Durling said in a telephone interview.

 “We’re trying to rebalance our resources,” Durling said.